 WOMEN SPEAK FOR THEMSELVES

 George Mason University (VA)*

 |Kim Daniels JD

 (*Affiliations are listed for identification purposes only.
 They do not indicate institutional support.)

 We really want to know your name and your state.
 Everything else is optional, and if we don’t have a field for it, just put it in your note at the end.
-We understand that many women can’t identify their employer, so if you want you can describe it generically: Public University, Real Estate Agency, Accounting Firm, etc. Also, many women who have signed the letter so far are mothers primarily occupied with raising their children.
-We welcome you too!
+We understand that many women can’t identify their employer, so if you want you can describe it generically: Public University, Real Estate Agency, Accounting Firm, etc. Also, many women who have signed the letter so far are mothers primarily occupied with raising their children, please join us!

 You will be receiving some updates from Helen by email as well, so add firstname.lastname@example.org to your address book.